-Equally important is the fact that the new growth bounds on non-commutative groups are quantitatively strong ($|A A A|\geq |A|^{1+\delta}$).
-See the remarks after Theorem \ref{thm:orb}.} However, for applications, one often needs a stronger generalization, where the measure of a general set $A$ (and of $A^3$) is considered.
-This was done in \cite{BGSU2} for $\SU(2)$, which has the same Lie algebra type as $\SL_2$: the main idea is to redo the proof in \cite{Hel08}, still for finite sets, but keeping track of distances (e.g., where \cite{Hel08} uses that a map is injective, \cite{BGSU2} also checks that the map does not shrink distances by more than a constant factor).
+The first result for measures was proven in \cite{BGSU2} for $\SU(2)$, which has the same Lie algebra type as $\SL_2$: the main idea is to redo the proof in \cite{Hel08}, still for finite sets, but keeping track of distances (e.g., where \cite{Hel08} uses that a map is injective, \cite{BGSU2} also checks that the map does not shrink distances by more than a constant factor).

-\item {\em Changing the Lie type.} The generalization of Thm.\ \ref{thm:main08} to $\SL_3(\mathbb{F}_p)$ \cite{HeSL3} was neither easy nor limited to $\SL_3$ alone; it involved general work on tori, conjugacy classes and slowly growing sets (\cite[\S 5]{HeSL3} does this for $\SL_n$) as well as a new level of abstraction, taking ideas from sum-product theorems ({\em pivoting}; see \S \ref{sec:corro}) to the context of actions of groups on groups.
-Much of the rest of the generalization to $\SL_n$ was carried out in \cite{GH1}, but, for instance, $\SO_n$ ($n$ large) resisted (and was an obstruction to a full solution for $\SL_n$).
+{\bf Changing the Lie type.} The generalization of Thm.\ \ref{thm:main08} to $\SL_3(\mathbb{F}_p)$ \cite{HeSL3} was neither easy nor limited to $\SL_3$ alone; it involved general work on tori, conjugacy classes and slowly growing sets.
+It was also then that ideas from sum-product theorems ({\em pivoting}; see \S \ref{sec:corro}) were taken to the context of actions of groups on groups.

+Part of the generalization to $\SL_n$ was carried out in \cite{GH1}, but, for instance, $\SO_n$ ($n$ large) resisted (and was an obstruction to a full solution for $\SL_n$).
 Full and elegant generalizations to all finite simple groups of Lie type (with bounds depending on the rank) were given by Pyber and Szab\'o \cite{PS} and, independently, by Breuillard, Green and Tao \cite{BGT}; this, of course, covered the classical groups $\SL_n(\mathbb{F}_q)$, $\SO_n(\mathbb{F}_q)$, $\Sp_{2n}(\mathbb{F}_q)$, with $\delta>0$ depending on $n$.
 (The issue of the dependence on $n$ is important; we will discuss it in some detail later.)

 The case in some sense opposite to that of simple groups is that of solvable groups.
 We went over the case of a small but paradigmatic solvable group in detail -- the affine group of $\mathbb{P}^1$ (\S \ref{subs:pivo}).
 The general case of solvable subgroups of $\SL_n(\mathbb{F}_p)$ is treated in \cite{GH2}.
-A clean generalization of \cite{GH2} to $\mathbb{F}_q$ still remains to be done. \end{enumerate}
+A clean generalization of \cite{GH2} to $\mathbb{F}_q$ still remains to be done.